sheepsort/kata/README.md

 Any changes you make to the source files will be reflected at that location.

 ## Goals
-1. The emphasis of this project is on the testing suite and Red-Green-Refactor practice.
+The emphasis of this project is on the testing suite and Red-Green-Refactor practice.

 - It can be run using `ng test`

 - The test package is built on Jasmine, and uses [Karma](https://karma-runner.github.io).

 - It currently does not have e2e test coverage; if it did, it would use [Protractor](http://www.protractortest.org/) via `ng e2e`

-2. To learn more about best practices in front-end testing, I will implement a specific TDD style known as Acceptance Test-Driven Development.
-Instead of test driving my services & logic as a launch point, I will begin with an integration test that queries the DOM and asserts certain results.

-    - Integration testing is my preferred method for front-end test code

-    - Despite normally using something like Cucumber/Gherkin for these acceptance tests, in this project I will stick to the tools baked into Angular 2+ (namely, Jasmine/TS)

 ## Additional Information
 Angular is the JavaScript framework with which I have the most familiarity, and I feel strongly that Jasmine (and by extension Jest) is an excellent testing tool.